Stefal/rtkbase/README.md

                            Detect your GNSS receiver.

-         --flash-gnss
+         --configure-gnss
-                           Flash your GNSS receiver.
+                           Configure your GNSS receiver.

    ```
 So, if you really want it, let's go for a manual installation with some explanations: